 Hearing loss can be caused by many things – some reversible such as wax buildup in the ear canal or ear infections with fluid build up.
 Some hearing loss is irreversible – that due to mechanical problems within the ear itself, or sensorineural problems within the inner ear.

-Face pain is pain felt in any part of the face, including the mouth and eyes.
-Although it is normally caused by an injury or headache, facial pain may also be caused by a serious medical condition.
+Facial pain is pain felt in any part of the face, including the mouth and eyes.
+Although it's normally due to an injury or a headache, facial pain may also be the result of a serious medical condition.
 Most causes of facial pain are harmless.
-However,...

 Unsteady gait is a symptom of instability while walking.
 Problems with walking can be due to disease or injury to the legs, feet, spine, or brain.

 Unsteady gait is a problem with walking in a coordinated manner maintaining postural control.
 Unsteady when walking, unstable when walking, unstable gait, instability of gait, disequibrilium when walking, disequilibrium when walking.

 Gait, the process of walking, and balance are intricate movements.
 They rely

 on proper functioning from several areas of the body, including the: